bcgov/api-services-portal/e2e/README.md

 ## 4. Creating Tests

 After you run `npm run cy:open`, the Cypress console will open.
-Before continuing, ensure the `Electron` browser is selected from the drop-down list of available browsers (top-right corner of the Cypress test runner).
+Before continuing, ensure the `Edge` browser is selected from the drop-down list of available browsers (top-right corner of the Cypress test runner).

 Each test file defined in the `./e2e/cypress/tests` directory will be visible.
 Click on a test in order to run all test cases in that file.
 A new browser window will open and you will see your tests executed sequentially.

 ### Test File Naming Convention and Location

-- Test files follow this naming convention: `<num>-<test-name>.spec.ts`. (e.g., `01-create-api.spec.ts`)
+- Test files follow this naming convention: `<num>-<test-name>.cy.ts`. (e.g., `01-create-api.cy.ts`)
 - Store the test files in the `./e2e/cypress/tests` directory.

 ### Test File Structure